Endermanbugzjfc/ConfigStruct/README.md

 My opinion, it is better to initialize these kinds of special properties in a constructor rather than writing them in this weird way.

+## The AutoInitializeChildStruct attribute

+This attribute was used for making a child-struct property to automatically initialize and specify one type of struct in a union-types property.

+But now there is the "Initialize" class which do all these automatically.
+However, union-types are ignored.